joaocarmo01/DMD-Notes/Workshop07-Kyle-cameraImages.md

 The *UIImage* is the image itself.
 The *UIImageView* is the view that displays the image.
 Think of the UIImageView as the frame that holds the image.

+There is the possibility to add what ever images I want however I have to be caurfull with image sizes.

 >A UIImage does **not** display an image.

 ### Working With Images In Code

 Images that you want to include in your project should be dragged into to **Assets.xcassets** folder of your project.

+It will be helfull to adda difrent name to the image than the one that comes as default from the web.

 To create an image from one of those assets in your code: